 pinch fine rock salt

-2. In a heavy-bottomed saucepan, drizzle in the oil, add fennel and fry until it starts to soften, add oregano, rosemary, thyme, bay leaf and chilli flakes, fry 1 minute, then stir in vegetables and tomato paste – simmer 5 minutes.
+2. In a heavy-bottomed saucepan, drizzle in the oil, add the fennel, and fry until it starts to soften; add oregano, rosemary, thyme, bay leaf, and chilli flakes, fry for 1 minute, then stir in the vegetables and tomato paste—simmer for 5 minutes.

-5. Drain the cashews and add to blender, with nut milk – blend until creamy, (depending on the consistency you may need to add more milk) add basil leaves, salt and pepper, and blend again until well incorporated.
+1. Drain the cashews and add them to the blender with the nut milk.
+Blend until creamy; add basil leaves, salt, and pepper, and blend again until well incorporated.
 You want the sauce quite thick.
 Set aside.

 Serve with your favourite green salad.